dk4dj/Wavelog_CI_V/README.md

 ![How a prototype of a pcb with ESP32 can look like](https://github.com/dg9vh/Wavelog_CI_V/assets/13950650/b69d722d-725e-41cc-ac18-d5fdcf4bf325)

-On the image above you see a prototype built on a perforated grid circuit board.
+On the image above you see a prototype built on a perforated grid circuit board with an ESP32 development board.
+A prototype with WT32-ETH01 looks similar.

 ## Wiring schedule
 [Schematics.pdf](/Documents/Schematics.pdf)